bfetler/mapreduce/README.md

 Functional Programming languages usually implement the [_MapReduce_](https://hacks.mozilla.org/2015/01/from-mapreduce-to-javascript-functional-programming/) paradigm, including the Map, Filter, and Reduce functions.
-While it is possible to write data transforms using imperative code, functional methods may be easier to read and reason about.
-Such transforms usually use immutable arrays and are optimized for execution speed.
+While it is possible to write data transforms using imperative code, functional methods may be easier to read and reason about, and usually use immutable arrays and are optimized for execution speed.

 A few simple examples of _Functional Programming_ are given in the JavaScript files.
 + imperative.js shows imperative implementations of map, filter, and reduce functions.
 It works, but isn't elegant.